 Some stools didn’t offer any kind of portability, like this Rubbermaid Molded stool.
 Some, like the Kikkerland Rhino and Range Kleen Double Step, had a pattern of user complaints about breakage.
 We also set aside stools made of wood, since wood tends to be prone to warping, splitting and/or dry rot, especially if not cared for properly.
 Finally, a lot of step stools were simply too expensive.
 We normally wouldn’t eliminate something solely based on price, but it was clear that moderately-priced stools were going to be as good or better than higher-cost counterparts.

-The Gorilla EasyReach gives you plenty of reach, with a top step height of 21.5” (the next highest was a Rubbermaid at 17.5”; the Kik Step gives you 14.25” of height), yet it folds down to a 3” depth, easy to store next to a cupboard.
+The now discontinued Gorilla EasyReach gave, with a top step height of 21.5” (the next highest was a Rubbermaid at 17.5”; the Kik Step gives you 14.25” of height), yet it folds down to a 3” depth, easy to store next to a cupboard.
 The only stool with a smaller folded depth is the Adams, which shaves off a quarter inch.
 The Rubbermaid’s folded form is six inches deep.
 The Gorilla is also light enough, at 5 lbs., to hang on a sturdy hook.
 It isn’t the lightest among the stools tested (the Adams weighs half as much and the Kik Step is just slightly lighter at 4.8 lbs.), but testers always seemed impressed by how light it felt compared to its size.

 The top step on the Gorilla is very large, providing secure footing.
 It has a safety rail at roughly knee level so you can brace yourself, and the aluminum frame has an ANSI Type II weight rating of 225 lbs.
 It locks securely in place when opened up and just takes the click of a release button to fold it down.